alliejones/alliejon.es/src/posts/2015-01-25-knitting-machine-hacking-flashing-the-arduino-firmware.md

 6. **Actually flash your firmware!**
    Now you should have collected all of the information you'll need.
 Here's the avrdude command to run: `avrdude -v -p atmega328p -C "[PATH TO AVRDUDE.CONF]" -c arduino -P [ARDUINO SERIAL PORT] -b115200 -D -Uflash:w:"[PATH TO FIRMWARE.HEX]":i`
-   <br/><br/>A note: I have an Arduino Uno, and you _may_ have to change the `-p atmega328p` too if you're using an Arduino Mega, but I'm not sure.
+   A note: I have an Arduino Uno, and you _may_ have to change the `-p atmega328p` too if you're using an Arduino Mega, but I'm not sure.

 So if all goes well, avrdude should do its thing and flash the firmware, and you're ready to install your AYAB shield, yay!